zanereeves/InterpreterAST/README.md

 # Welcome to my scripting language JLox!

-Lox is a dynamically typed scripting language that has basic functionality such as: error detection, Scoping, Inheritance, and so much more!
-Below is a somewhat comprehensive list of Lox's features.
+JLox is a dynamically typed scripting language that has basic functionality such as: error detection, Scoping, Inheritance, and so much more!
+Below is a somewhat comprehensive list of JLox's features.
 Note, every statement is terminated by a semicolon.

 ## Variable declaration and Instantiation
 You declare variables using the "var" keyword.